openslide/openslide.github.io/formats/hamamatsu/index.markdown

 -----------------

 macro
-:the image file given by the `MacroImage` value in the VMS/VMU file, or `SourceLens` of -1 in NDPI
+: the image file given by the `MacroImage` value in the VMS/VMU file, or `SourceLens` of -1 in NDPI